 Employer of Record Advantages

-An EOR will also help deal with termination issues, such as exit interviews, processing final payments, and retrieving company assets.
+An EOR will also help address termination issues, such as conducting exit interviews, processing final payments, and retrieving company assets.
+As a result, staffing agencies can move quickly and take advantage of new opportunities.

 Disadvantages of EOR